 Once fat cells die from contouring procedures, the body excretes them over a period of two to three months, yielding a smoother appearance in treated areas.
 Most people require several treatments to achieve desired results, which is why noninvasive procedures can cost as much or more than surgery.

-These noninvasive techniques are designed for shaping surfaces and spot fat reduction in specific areas rather than weight loss, according to Sheila Nazarian, a plastic surgeon in Beverly Hills, California.
-Even with liposuction, she said, patients might not see any weight loss, simply because fat doesn’t weight that much.
+These noninvasive techniques are designed for shaping surfaces and spot fat reduction in specific areas rather than weight loss, according to Dr. Sheila Nazarian, a plastic surgeon in Beverly Hills, California.
+Even with liposuction, she says, patients might not see any weight loss, simply because fat doesn’t weight that much.

-“They’re best for focal reductions of fat,” Shah said, “but there’s not a lot of destruction of fat cells outside that small zone.”
+“They’re best for focal reductions of fat,” Shah says, “but there’s not a lot of destruction of fat cells outside that small zone.”

 The most popular fat-reducing technique is freezing, which one recent study found to be less painful and more effective than laser therapy or high-intensity focused ultrasound.
 In addition, older patients with severe skin laxity (i.e., very loose skin) or sun damage aren’t good candidates for HIFU.